I am a computer science researcher and graph enthusiast.

-My research focuses on the foundations and applications of machine learning to structured problems.
-I aim to find ways to exploit (relational, group, constraint) information, with the ultimate goal of designing algorithms that can learn from fewer data.
-I am also fascinated by the theoretical analysis of neural networks and in using them to solve bio-engineering problems (especially protein design).
+My work focuses on the foundations and applications of machine learning to structured problems.
+I aim to find ways to exploit (graph, constraint, group) information, with the ultimate goal of designing algorithms that can learn from fewer data.
+I am also fascinated by the theoretical analysis of neural networks and in using them to solve hard combinatorial and bio-engineering problems (especially protein design).

 Selected recent works